 This room, which doubles as a bluegrass music stage, is crammed with people.
 They’re manning an assembly line that would make Henry Ford proud.
 They’re not connecting car parts—they’re putting food into large cardboard boxes.

 These senior adults are the Third Tuesday Food Box Crew at The Hope Center.
-They’re busy putting bags of kidney beans, rice, and other foodstuff into the box.
+They’re busy putting bags of kidney beans, rice, and other foodstuffs into the box.
 The room is abuzz with laughter and talking.
 It reminds me of movie scenes from Santa’s North Pole workshop the week before Christmas.

 Maybe it’s due to the cold dampness outside, but there is a warm glow and energy pulsating in the room.
 The room is filled with light, and it’s not the type given off by fluorescent bulbs.